xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+3.6.5	Nov 20, 2014
+	-enh (sean) New effect class , Strobe.
+	-enh (sean) Icons on top of each effect improved.
+This icons will be what you drag and drop effects in xLights 4.0.
+This early introduction is to help familiarize users with the icons to an effect.
-	  -enh (djulien) Add Papagayo option for scaled vs. fixed picture mode -enh (djulien) Allow Papagayo grid row labels to be aliased (click on row label to change it); cosmetic only - does not change xml file
+	-bug (frankr) Non music sequences would freeze preview play. fixed -enh (djulien) Add Papagayo option for scaled vs. fixed picture mode -enh (djulien) Allow Papagayo grid row labels to be aliased (click on row label to change it); cosmetic only - does not change xml file
 	-bug (djulien) Avoid "error 0" after writing new Papagayo file -bug (dkulp) SingleLine models with multiple string bug one node per string were displayed as a single light -bug (dkulp) Rotating single lines would cause the number of lights to display to drop by 2. (lose the ends) -enh (dkulp) Added pixel level "Skips" effect to SingleStrand effects.
     -enh (dkulp) Add ability to shift columns in the grid left or right to reorder them.
     -enh (dkulp) If the effect is NONE and the buffer is already clear, skip clearing it.
 For large Whole House models, clearing the buffer can take time so skip it if we can.
     -bug (dkulp)  If the preview is too large for the viewport such that part of the preview was cut off at the top, clicking wasn't adjusting the Y coordinate to compensate when determining what was being clicked on.
 3.6.4	Nov 12, 2014